Challenger bank 86 400 raises $34 million

 Cuscal-backed challenger bank 86 400 has brought on its first outside investors, raising a total of $34 million in new capital.

-The Series A capital raise led by Morgan Stanley raise brings its total capital to $90 million.
+The series A capital raising led by Morgan Stanley brings its total capital to $90 million.

 The investors included fund managers, an Australian superannuation fund, high net worth individuals and family offices, the neobank said.